 Fire TV Stick will install OTA (Over the air) updates on the device, and you are good to go with app access.

-Services like Netflix and Peacock suffer occasional outage.
-If your preferred service is facing downtime, Fire TV Stick won't be able to bypass the main screen.
+Services like Netflix and Peacock suffer occasional outages.
+If your preferred service is facing downtime, Fire TV Stick won’t be able to bypass the main screen.

 You can check on Downdetector and search for relevant streaming service.
 If other users are also reporting issues with the service, it’s a confirmed server-side issue.